DataDog/hiring-engineers/answers.md

 3. Set alert conditions - specify the conditions that, if met, create an alert.
 See below for configuration of my alert

 4. Say what's happening - specify individual messages based on which condition has been met.
-This section supports markdown for custmosing the message with relevant information about the metric value
+This section supports markdown for customising the message with relevant information about the metric value

 5. Notify your team - specify who is alerted when the Monitor is triggered